kubescape/kubescape/docs/cli-reference.md

 ## kubescape fix

-Auto-fix misconfigurations in Kubernetes manifest files.
+Auto-fix misconfigurations found by a scan.
+Manifest files are fixed in place;
+a cluster scan has no files to rewrite, so its fixes are printed for you to review and apply.

 ### Synopsis